eliben/luz-cpu/doc/getting_started.rst

 License
 -------

 The code of Luz is in the public domain.
-For more information, see the UNLICENSE file in the ``doc`` directory.
+For more information, see the COPYING file in the main directory.

 What is Luz useful for?
 -----------------------